The following frequently asked questions are designed to provide our patient with a better understanding of the healthcare matters.

 You may refer to Health Screening page to know more about our packages and preparation instruction.

 Do you provide packages with pre & post consultation with doctor?

-Our package price does not include review consultation fee.
+Our basic package price does not include pre and post review consultation.
 If you wish to review your blood test screening report, please take note that review consultation fee will be levied accordingly.
 The basic HSA, HSB and HSC are no frills package that allow patient to have an option to decide whether to review the report at their convenience.

 What happen when a problem is identified?

 On event of abnormalities being identified in your screening results, our clinic will contact you immediately.